 - During the forward movement of the swing plus when the rackets hit the ball.

 - From starting the service until the racket hits the ball.
 If the player violates the above rules it can result in losing a point.

 - Wheelchair vs. Able-bodied.
 When there is a match between a wheelchair player and an able-bodied player.
 All the rules composed by the officials will be applied separately.

 Rules mentioned for the able-bodied are the same as normal tennis rules.
 And for the wheelchair player, the rules are the same as discussed above.

 In tennis, Let is a term that means a player has to replay the whole point.
 There are some conditions and cases for Let.

 When such a case occurs during a match the Let call is given to that specific player.

 However, it is made sure that the Let call made by the other player is just and should be prompt to stay away from any arguments.

-There are some other cases that you might see when the let should be prompt.
+There are some other cases that you might see when the let should be prompted.
 Such as when any distraction is made during the ball to the opponent.
 He/she may call the Let.